How to Use This Book

 Compatible GPU

-You’ll need a compatible GPU to run the examples.
+You’ll need a compatible GPU to run the puzzles.

 Setting up your environment